efsierraa/PyCycloVarREB/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3102/)
 [![Poetry](https://img.shields.io/badge/poetry-1.1.11-red.svg)](https://python-poetry.org/docs/master/#installation/)

-The following repository has the functions needed in order to reproduce the results of the work entitled "Cyclo-non-stationary analysis for bearing fault identification based on instantaneous angular speed estimation" presented in the https://survishno.sciencesconf.org/, the database is available as supplementary material of the article, "Feedback on the Surveillance 8 challenge: Vibration-based diagnosis of a Safran aircraft engine", founded in https://doi.org/10.1016/j.ymssp.2017.01.037.
-If you find this material useful, please give a citation to the papers mentioned above.
+The following repository has the objective of provide a clean envelope spectrum to diagnose bearing faults under variable speed, a challenging database used to test the present functions is available as supplementary material of the article, "Feedback on the Surveillance 8 challenge: Vibration-based diagnosis of a Safran aircraft engine", founded in https://doi.org/10.1016/j.ymssp.2017.01.037.
+If you find this material useful, please give a citation to the papers mentioned in references.

 # REB Highlight
 Functions to REB failure identification based on Spectral kurtosis: